TeleportXYZ/TRIP-Guides/litepaper.md

 Payments on the rideshare protocol (TRIP) are made using national currencies, such as the US dollar.
 The system - as much as is possible - supports both traditional payment methods such as credit cards and bank transfers, as well as newer payment methods like stablecoins backed by national currencies.

-Bank transfers (ACH, FedWire) and credit card payment systems were originally designed between the 1910s and 1960s.
-As a result, they lack the necessary capabilities to fully interoperate with decentralized marketplaces designed in the 2020s.
-To bring the stability and security of national currencies, such as the US Dollar, to the rideshare network, TRIP utilizes stablecoins.
-Stablecoins are digital equivalents of national currencies that can be used on modern open, programmable protocols such as TRIP.
-One such stablecoin is USDC.

-In the context of the TRIP protocol, USDC or other stablecoins are used as modern payment rails for the US dollar.
-Most payments within the TRIP protocol are made in USDC, or in other countries, using comparable, well-regulated, local-market stablecoins.
-TRIP rideshare apps on mobile phones include software (a digital wallet) to directly store stablecoin balances.
-This gives users complete control over their funds without requiring any intermediaries or exposure to exchange rate risk.

 #### 4.5.6 Payment

 ![](.gitbook/assets/Payment.png)